Why Dario Lenarduzzi hopes his family sticks to terrazzo.

 Terrazzo is more than just a trade to Dario Lenarduzzi – it’s a centuries-old Italian family tradition that he feels is practically synonymous with his surname.

-“I’m sentimental about keeping it in the family,” says Lenarduzzi, owner of Bertini Terrazzo and Tile in Des Moines, Iowa.
+“I’m sentimental about keeping it in the family,” says Lenarduzzi, owner of Lenarduzzi Terrazzo Co. in Des Moines, Iowa.
 His roots are far from Iowan.

 His father, Mario, came over to the United States from Maniago, Italy, in 1961, and settled in Omaha, Neb.